READ TIME – 7 MINUTES

 With candidate demand increasing, communication in recruitment is more important than ever.

-Here are a few useful tips on how you can increase your odds of a successful hire with some improved candidate communication in recruitment.
+Here are a few useful tips on how you can increase your odds of a successful hire with some improved communication during the hiring process

 Establish Key Touchpoints